davmac314/tosaithe/README.md

 It also serves as an example client of the bmcxxabi, bmunwind, and libbmcxx libraries which together provide a C++ runtime and standard library.

+## Limitations of Stivale2 implementation

+For Stivale2, only 64-bit ELF kernels are supported, and most optional features are not implemented (no terminal is provided, no PMRs, only 4-level page tables are supported).
+High-half kernels are supported but pointers in the information tags given to the kernel will not be adjusted to the high half.

+Position independence is not supported (the kernel will be loaded at its nominal address).

+The ELF segments must be contiguous and their virtual address must not be less than their file offset.
+(Both requirements are met by most common ELF files, and it would take a fairly funky linker script or linker to produce an ELF file that Tosaithe won't handle).

+The Stivale2 requirement that PIC and APIC IRQs are disabled is not currently implemented.
+The kernel should ensure IRQs are masked itself before enabling interrupts.

+No text mode is available in UEFI.
+The kernel will be booted regardless of whether it supports support from framebuffer.
+A framebuffer tag will be provided to the kernel if possible.

 ## Building Tosaithe